Sublimation on Rayon: Unlocking the Secrets for Vibrant Prints

 ---|---|---|---|---|

-Polyester | High | Vibrant, detailed prints | Highly durable | Best fabric for sublimation; accepts dyes well |
+Polyester | High | Vibrant, detailed prints | Very durable | Best option for sublimation, bonds perfectly with dye |

-Cotton | Low | Faded or washed-out prints | Less durable | Requires special coatings or sprays for better results |
+Cotton | Low | Faded or washed-out prints | Less durable | Needs special coatings or sprays |

-Nylon | Moderate | Good quality but not as vibrant as polyester | Moderately durable | Requires lower temperatures; careful handling needed to avoid melting |
+Nylon | Moderate | Decent but less vibrant than poly | Moderately durable | Requires lower temps, can melt if overheated |

-Rayon | Moderate | High-quality, detailed prints | Moderate | Requires specific settings and careful handling for optimal results |
+Rayon | Moderate | High-quality, detailed prints (with care) | Moderate | Sensitive to heat, best in blends with polyester |

 For more about the best fabrics for sublimation.